A How-To Guide

 After your thesis is complete, you submit it to the Graduate Program Coordinator for an initial format review.
 After you have addressed any issues identified by the Graduate Program Coordinator, you will submit your thesis to the Graduate College.
 The Graduate College will conduct a final review of your thesis, and they may recommend revisions.
 The Graduate College will notify you when your thesis is officially deposited.

 Additionally, your advisor must complete the Masters Thesis Deposit Approval Form, which must be submitted to the Graduate Program Coordinator, who will then submit it to the Graduate College before the Graduate College will review your thesis.
+You must submit the request for your MTDA at least a week prior to when you plan to submit your thesis.

 If you wish, you can request an embargo on the release of your thesis, or you may submit a Thesis Withholding Request.